arnath/arnath.github.io/src/lib/assets/posts/nba-rest.md

 [player resting policy](espn).
 There's details in the link but at a high level, their goal is to increase player participation in the regular season, especially for stars and for nationally televised games.
 The general reaction from around the NBA world seems to be "this makes sense, stars should play".
-However, I think these policy changes are incredibly shortsighted and will certainly lead to increased player injuries, which are already [higher than ever](inj).
-Nothing about the NBA's policy changes here considers incentives.
+I'd like to make the argument that these policy changes are incredibly shortsighted.
+They will certainly lead to increased player injuries (which are already [higher than ever](inj)).
+Why?
+Because nothing about the NBA's policy changes considers the incentives.

-[Incentives](inc) are one of the basic concepts in Economics (and one of the only ones I remember from college econ) and are, in my opinion, the most important thing driving negotiations like this one.
+[Incentives](inc) are one of the basic concepts in Economics (and one of the only ones I remember from college econ).
+They are, in my opinion, the most important thing driving negotiations like this one.
 As an example of this, consider the US Congress.
-We, the people, elect Congresspeople with the hope that they will serve the country and their constituents.
+We, the people, elect Congress members with the hope that they will serve the country and their constituents.
 However, the incentive structure for Congress doesn't give you anything if you serve your constituents effectively.
 What it _does_ reward is staying in Congress.
 While you're there,